joyemang33/joyemang33.github.io/_pages/about.md

 My research interests lie in *Data Management*, *Software Engineering*, and *Algorithms*, with a focus on:

-- *Database Testing and Verification*
+- **Database Testing and Verification**
    I aim to develop the next generation of *automated database validation techniques*, combining *LLMs* with *post-verification*, toward generating effective, fully automated test cases for database systems.

-- *Large Language Model for Database*
+- **Large Language Model for Database**

    I'm exploring how to *train LLMs/LRMs using database execution feedback*, enabling them to understand the internal behavior of database engines and ultimately support *complex query optimizations* and *rule discovery*.

-- *From Competitive Programming to Research*
+- **From Competitive Programming to Research**

    I'm always interested in how techniques from *competitive programming* can translate into solving practical problems, especially in data-centric systems.
-I participated in the *46th ICPC World Finals*, and as both a contestant and a *problem setter* for several regional-level contests, I’m also interested in *integrating competitive programming expertise into LLMs/LRMs*.
+I’m also interested in *integrating competitive programming expertise into LLMs/LRMs*.

+I understand how deeply research success depends on access and opportunity, and I feel incredibly fortunate for the support and opportunities provided by Pinjia, Manuel, Alvin, and many others along the way.
+Many talented students—and remarkable people in general—never receive the opportunities they need to fully realize their potential.
+If you're from an underrepresented group and think it might help to talk or want to collaborate with me, feel free to reach out by [email](mailto:qmang@berkeley.edu).

 ### Miscellaneous

 - 忙秋阳 is my name in Chinese, which is pronounced like "Chew-yahng Mahng".
+- I participated in the 46th International Collegiate Programming Contest,  World Finals, and served as problem setters for several ICPC regionals..
-- Besides my research, I enjoy problem setting and solving in ICPC, basketball, and cooking.
+- Besides my research, I enjoy basketball, cooking, and video games.
 I also have a beautiful ragdoll cat.

-- I understand how deeply research success depends on access and opportunity, and I feel incredibly fortunate for the support and opportunities provided by Pinjia, Manuel, Alvin, and many others along the way.
-Many talented students—and remarkable people in general—never receive the opportunities they need to fully realize their potential.
-If you're from an underrepresented group and think it might help to talk or want to collaborate with me, feel free to reach out by [email](mailto:qmang@berkeley.edu).